umhau/umhau.github.io/_posts/2022-08-14-multiple-syncthing-users.md

 ### cron

 Use cron to start two separate instances of syncthing on boot: one owned by user `usr1`, and the other owned by user `usr2`.
+Also start zerotier as the root user (which is default, since we're using the root cron account).

     su
     crontab -e